nemesyslab/rev_d_shim_HFU/README.md

 The remaining lines are optional or do not need to be changed:
 - `source $VIVADO_PATH/settings64.sh`: This line sources a Vivado script that sets up the terminal environment for Vivado.
 This should be left as is.
 - `PETALINUX_DOWNLOADS_PATH`/`PETALINUX_SSTATE_PATH`: These are optional variables only needed if you want to do offline builds with PetaLinux.
-See the **Building PetaLinux Offline** section below for more information.
+See the [Optional: Building PetaLinux Offline](#optional-building-petalinux-offline) section below for more information.

 With `environment.sh` set up, you will need to source it in your shell.
 Add the following line to one of the files that is sourced in new Bash terminals, where \[path_to_rev_d_shim\] is the path to the root of this repository (e.g. `/home/username/rev_d_shim`):
 ```bash